 - Get your hands dirty and work alongside others

 - Join our workshops on backyard and community gardens

 - Become a garden volunteer, learn new skills and make new friends

-We will provide advise on community garden setup, sustainable practice, volunteer involvement, crops and crop management to schools and community groups, as well as advise on composting and hub operation.
-We will support & enhance volunteer experience and opportunities, including leadership for a self-sustaining system, and create a welcoming environment for the community.
+We work with various community groups teaching how to grow your own food and provide advice on community garden setup, sustainable practice, volunteer involvement, crops and crop management to schools and community groups, as well as advise on composting and hub operation.
+We support and enhance volunteer experience and opportunities, including leadership for a self-sustaining system, and create a welcoming environment for the community.

 - Nutrient dense, nourishing and organic, plus eating what's in season

 - Zero waste!
 No plastic packaging, no food miles… just walking out to pick a lettuce

 - Convenient and cheaper.
 We encourage to use, borrow, share what's available

 - Building and restoring soil helps draw down carbon and reverse climate change